mozilla/esper-pioneer-shield-study/TESTPLAN.md

 `$ npm run build`

 This packages the add-on into `linked-addon.xpi` which is stored in `dist/`.
-This file is what you load into Firefox.
+It also builds the `pioneer-opt-in.xpi` which is required for the study to run.
+These files are what you load into Firefox.

 To do that, open your standard issue Firefox (with your ordinary profile) and load the `.xpi` using the following steps:

 * Navigate to *about:config* and set `extensions.legacy.enabled` to `true`.
 This permits the loading of the embedded Web Extension since new versions of Firefox are becoming restricted to pure Web Extensions only.
 * Navigate to *about:debugging* in your URL bar
 * Select "Load Temporary Add-on"
+* Find and select the `dist/pioneer-opt-in.xpi` file.
+* Select "Load Temporary Add-on"
-* Find and select the `linked-addon.xpi` file you just built.
+* Find and select the `dist/linked-addon.xpi` file.

 ### Seeing the add-on in action